Yanbian Korean Autonomous Prefecture: Sports

 Yanbian Korean Autonomous Prefecture is an important region for Chinese football.
-Over 50 years, more than 40 footballers have been selected by the Chinese national football team.
+Over 50 years, more than 40 footballers have been selected by the China national team.

 The first professional football team in this prefecture is Jilin Three Stars Football Club.
 From 1994 to 2000, this club had played each year in the top Chinese football league.
 In 2000, they were relegated from the top league.
 Because of poor economic conditions the club was sold to Lucheng Group in Zhejiang Province.

-The Yanbian Football Club plays in the 32,000-seater Hailanjiang Stadium in the Chinese Super League, the top tier of the Chinese football league system.
+Yanbian Longding plays in the 30,000-seater Yanji Stadium in China League One, the second tier of the Chinese football league system.

 In 2016, Yanbian Football Club was sponsored by Shenzhen Funde Group (富德集团) when they got the permission of Chinese Super League, since they acquired the 1st place in the Chinese Second League in 2015.